-- Consequently, it is expected that the security of the module from inside attacks does not require a stricter security policy than a minimal role-based Discretionary Access Control (DAC) that conforms to the concept of "access, restricted only to operators who are authorized by the legitimate customer." - Thus it seems unnecessary that the module would employ more complex DAC-enforcing mechanism (e.g., password or PIN reader, token or biometrics processor, smart card, etc.), rather than using a simple, role-based authentication device such as a key-operated security power lock.
-Applying more advanced mechanisms would only decrease the cost-effectiveness of the NetFortress® VPN, and would inhibit its operational efficiency. - The NetFortress® VPN product reduces the security risk associated with its operation, and per se, does not require strict access control.
+- c.
+Thus it seems unnecessary that the module would employ more complex DAC-enforcing mechanism (e.g., password or PIN reader, token or biometrics processor, smart card, etc.), rather than using a simple, role-based authentication device such as a key-operated pick resistant security power lock.
+Applying more advanced mechanisms would only decrease the cost-effectiveness of the NetFortress[®] VPN, and would inhibit its operational efficiency. - d.
+The NetFortress® VPN product reduces the security risk associated with its operation, and per se, does not require strict access control.
 This does not mean that presence of the module would not affect the local security policy of a customer.
 It is expected, that after installing a NetFortress® VPN, the security rules for the personnel who is servicing the client systems, particularly for those who are performing sensitive tasks such as cryptographic traffic handling, would be modified.
 It is also expected, that the access control mechanisms or tools of the client systems, particularly where the plaintext messages become visible, would be upgraded.

-Effective implementation of the above described security design concepts and considerations is outlined below.
+Effective implementation of the above described security design concepts and considerations is outlined Section 3.0.